Bernardo-MG/ucronia-app-frontend/README.md

-# Association App Frontend
+# Ucronia App Frontend

-Frontend for handling a small association.
+Frontend app for the Ucronía association.

 ## Features